LEVEL 2 SURVEYS

 Level 2 Survey

-There are two types of Level 2 Home Survey: the Home Survey – Level 2 (Survey and Valuation) Service and the Home Survey – Level 2 (Survey) Service.
-These are both regulated by RICS.
-The service aims to provide you with the necessary advice for you to make an informed decision on whether to go ahead with buying a property.
-The report advises you of any repairs that may be required, or further investigations which need to be carried out, and allows you to consider renegotiating the purchase price based on any work that may be required.
+Our service aims to provide you with the necessary advice for you to make an informed decision on whether to go ahead with buying a property.
+The Home Buyers report advises you of any repairs that may be required, or further investigations which need to be carried out, and allows you to consider renegotiating the purchase price based on any work that may be required.

 The Home Survey – Level 2 Service is delivered in accordance with the Home Survey Standard (1st edition) RICS Professional Statement.
 This level of service is for clients who are seeking a professional opinion at an economic price.
 It is, therefore, less comprehensive than a Level 3 service.
 The focus is on assessing the general condition of the main elements of a property.
 Please see our Documents section for the full definition of each Survey Level.